cleskowsky/cleskowsky.github.io/_posts/2022-01-03-class-sre-implements-devops.md

 * Logs, metrics, traces ??
 (Slightly different from the messaging from Honeycomb.
 Although maybe not much)
 * Traces are a good starting point.
 They contain context about individual requests even as they cross process boundaries

+# Incident management

+* Responsibilities in an incident: Commander (overall decision making responsibility), communicator, Ops lead (+ subject matter experts)
+* How do incidents get declared?

+# Postmortems and retrospectives

+* Who participated in the event?
+* What happened?
+When did it start?
+What was impacted?
+How bad was it?
+How was it resolved?
+How long did it take to resolve?
+Did you make any temporary changes?
+* Blameless ... no faulting or firing if a mistake was made
+* "What did you know at the time when you restarted that process?"
+* The individual is not at fault.
+The fact that the system allowed a dangerous operation to be carried out is where the problem probably is.
+You have much more control over the latter